 Three decades ago, it was possible to persuade prime contractors to mandate use of a single tool across their entire supply chain.
 With early success in the UK defense industry, DOORS became the market leading requirements tool; in the early 90s there was only two tools to choose between.
 Rational® entered the requirements business in 1998 and held 2nd place in the market.

-The acquisition of Rational and then Telelogic into IBM saturated the requirements market from a single vendor, spread over four different requirements solutions: DOORS, Requirements Composer, Requisite Pro, and Rational® DOORS® Next Generation.
-Only two now survive to make up the DOORS family.
+The acquisition of Rational and then Telelogic by IBM consolidated the requirements market into a single vendor, which offered four different requirements solutions: DOORS, Requirements Composer, Requisite Pro, and Rational® DOORS® Next Generation.
+Only two of those solutions now survive to make up the DOORS family.